Taylor Swift’s Latest Clue About New Music Has Fans Convinced A Country Album Is On The Way

 Could Taylor Swift be returning to her country roots?
 Fans seem to think so after the singer dropped a major hint about her big surprise coming on Friday in the Gulch neighborhood of Nashville, Tennessee.
-Swift confirmed that she would be releasing new music this week, and although she not say exactly what is to come, her detective-like fans are drawing up some big theories based on her appearance at a beautiful mural on Thursday.
+Swift confirmed that she would be releasing new music this week, and although she did not say exactly what is to come, her detective-like fans are drawing up some big theories based on her appearance at a beautiful mural on Thursday.

 With less than 12 hours to go on Swift’s mysterious countdown to April 26 at midnight, the “Shake It Off” singer revealed that she commissioned a giant butterfly mural in Gulch painted by artist Kelsey Montague, according to Hollywood Life.
 In an Instagram Stories video on Thursday, Swift explained that the mural contains clues about “the song and the new music,” which marked the first time she verbally confirmed that the big surprise on Friday will be music-related.